-Arguably no large city in New York State outside of New York City itself is a more vibrant destination for arts and music.
-A progressive academic city, Rochester is a great base for exploring the shoreline of Lake Ontario and the sophisticated inns, restaurants, and wineries of the nearby Finger Lakes region.
+Arguably, no large city in New York State outside of New York City itself is a more vibrant destination for arts and music than the progressive, academic city of Rochester.
+This city is a great base for exploring the shoreline of Lake Ontario and the sophisticated inns, restaurants, and wineries of the nearby Finger Lakes region.
 In mid-July, this city of 211,000 hosts Rochester Gay Pride, which is produced by the Gay Alliance of the Genesee Valley.

-The theme of this year's pride is "Stand Out: Live (In Color)" and is scheduled to take place July 21 through July 23, 2018, with a number of related events taking place during the week leading up to Pride.
+The theme of 2018's pride was "Stand Out: Live (In Color)" and took place July 21 through July 23, 2018, with a number of related events taking place during the week leading up to Pride.

-Tthe festivities begin on Friday, July 21, with a flag-raising at Martin Luther King Jr. Memorial Park, in Manhattan Square.
+The festivities began on Friday, July 21, with a flag-raising at Martin Luther King Jr. Memorial Park, in Manhattan Square.

 For more on the Rochester gay scene, check out the helpful local LGBT publication and website Empty Closet gay newspaper, which is one of the longest-running such publications in the country.
 Also take a look at the excellent gay travel site produced by the city's official tourism organization, Visit Rochester.